Ashton607/Deon-Ellison-Foundation/README.md

 # React + Vite

-<h1>A responsive informational website built for the Deon Ellison Foundation to showcase their mission, services, community work, gallery, and contact details.
+<h1>A responsive informational website built for a client to showcase their mission, services, community work, gallery, and contact details.
 Designed with React and Vite, featuring smooth scroll navigation, mobile optimization, and a clean modern UI.</h1>

 <h2>Technologies Used/Frontend</h2>
 <ul>